Unakepro/Webshop/README.md

 ![config](https://github.com/Unakepro/telebot/assets/68908289/5826a67c-632b-4b41-9639-518b9877a9a9)

-Now they only step is to seed our database.
-In webshop mongodb is used, so make sure it's pre-installed on your pc.
+Now the only step is to seed our database.
+In webshop, MongoDB is used, so make sure it's pre-installed on your pc.

 ```bash
 python3 webshop/db/seeder.py